Rick Williams (Georgia politician)

 Ricky Alvin Williams (born September 24, 1952) is an American politician currently serving as a member of the Georgia Senate since 2023.
 Williams previously served as a Republican member of the Georgia House of Representatives from 2017 to 2023.

 Education

 Williams attended Gupton-Jones College of Funeral Service.

 Career

 Williams was a former co-owner of a funeral home and cemetery.

 On November 8, 2016, Williams won an election to become a member of the Georgia House of Representatives for District 145.
 William defeated St. Sen. Floyd Griffin with 56.57% of the votes.
 He succeeded Independent Rusty Kidd.
 Williams took office on January 9, 2017.
-District 145 covers all of Baldwin County, and a significant portion of Putnam County.
+At the time, District 145 covered all of Baldwin County, and a significant portion of Putnam County.

 On November 6, 2018, as an incumbent, Williams won re-election unopposed and continued serving District 145.
 On November 3, 2020, as an incumbent, Williams won his third term, defeating Quentin Howell with 56.16% of the vote.

 In December 2021, Williams announced he would run for the Georgia State Senate District 25 seat to replace Burt Jones who ran for Lieutenant Governor of Georgia.

+In January 2024, Williams co-sponsored S.B.
+390, which would withhold government funding for any libraries in Georgia affiliated with the American Library Association.

+Currently, Georgia State Senate District 25 covers all of: Baldwin County, Butts County, Jasper County, Jones County, Putnam County, and portions of Bibb County and Henry County.